Sunday, October 21, 2018

 Now The Illinois were almost evenly divided among the three villages, with approximately 200 warriors each at Kaskaskia, Michigamea, and Cahokia.
 In all, D'Artaguiette estimated that The Illinois in 1723 consisted of about 700 warriors, and on April 30, a war party of 200 passed Fort de Chartres on their way to strike the Fox, who were attempting to establish a village at Starved Rock.
 However, the Fox drove The Illinois back and killed eleven of their warriors.
 These invaders made raids as far south as Fort de Chartres, and it was necessary to keep a garrison there in order to protect Michigamea, which was one-half league north of the fort.

 When the French began their war with the Chickasaw, they called The Illinois into the struggle and on October 25, 1739, a war party arrived at the present site of Memphis.
 With these Illinois were some Potawatomi, Piankashaw, and Shawnee, but The Illinois were not enthusiastic about the war and had little success.
-They had renewed their fight with the Chickasaw in 1737 but had less success than in their earlier wars during 1732-1735.
+They renewed their fight with the Chickasaw in 1737 but had less success than in their earlier wars from 1732 to 1735.
 The theater of operation was in the Carolina Country, far from Illinois.
-The Illini probably took little interest in the French-English struggle which raged in North America and Europe from 1701 until 1763.
+The Illini probably took little interest in the French-English struggle, which raged in North America and Europe from 1701 until 1763.

 Since their support of the French had caused them so much trouble, The Illinois were inclined to be neutral in 1747.
 However, the English sent runners to Kaskaskia, informing them they would be killed if they did not unite with the English.
 Regardless of their connections with either the French or British, The Illinois were still subjected to the raids of the relentless Sioux.
-In 1750 the attacks were still continuing, and The Illinois numbers were decreasing.
+In 1750, the attacks continued, and the numbers in Illinois decreased.
 There were four Illinois villages in 1750, and the principal chief of The Illinois was Rouensa.
 The total population of these villages was about 2,000, but the Jesuits remembered that when they first entered the Illinois County The Illinois numbered 5,000 souls.
 In 1750, however, the three villages in the vicinity of Kaskaskia contained only 800 persons, of whom about 600 lived at Kaskaskia, and the remainder of The Illinois was at Lake Peoria.
-Some of the Kaskaskia even lived at Fort de Chartres in 1751, and during the winter of 1751-1752, the Michigamea was once more living at their old village above this fort.
+Some of the Kaskaskia even lived at Fort de Chartres in 1751, and during the winter of 1751-1752, the Michigamea were once more living at their old village above this fort.
 These Michigamea seem to have traveled between the Arkansas River and their village near Fort de Chartres.
 Other groups of The Illinois were also moving away from the regular village sites.
-In 1751 there were four cabins of The Illinois living at Starved Rock, and along the White River of Indiana, there were a few who had combined with other renegades to form a little republic that was friendly toward the English and the Iroquois.
+In 1751, there were four cabins of The Illinois living at Starved Rock, and along the White River of Indiana, there were a few who had combined with other renegades to form a little republic that was friendly toward the English and the Iroquois.

 After defeating the Michigamea, a group of Sioux, Potawatomi, Kickapoo, and Mascouten sent war parties against the Peoria, who had previously been able to defeat them; the northern tribes were bent on destroying the Peoria also.
 Although The Peoria was under attack, the commander of Fort de Chartres was able to collect 300 Illinois from his area for action against the English in the East.
 On June 26, 1754, Captain De Villiers arrived at Fort Duquesne and proceeded against Fort Necessity, where they forced George Washington to surrender.
 In the summer of 175, another group of The Illinois, probably The Peoria, discovered some Kickapoo and Miami on the Iroquois River and drove them away after killing a few.
 Although in a weakened condition, The Peoria still considered this region of Illinois as its territory.